2018 Russian Grand Prix: Practice

 Artem Markelov replaced Carlos Sainz Jr. at Renault during the first practice session.

 Qualifying

 During the first qualifying session, Brendon Hartley, driver for Toro Rosso, was eliminated after complaining about vibrations on his car.
 Williams' driver, Sergey Sirotkin, spun near the end of the session, leaving him in P18.

 In Q2, several teams elected not to place times, hoping that this would give them an advantage on race day.
 Red Bull and Toro Rosso's Pierre Gasly opted to remain in the garage due to grid penalties that required them to start at the back of the grid.
 Renault also chose to miss the session to allow them a free tyre choice in the race.

 During his hot lap, Hamilton overcommitted into Turn 7, resulting in his car heading off into the run-off area.
 This allowed for Bottas to take pole position, securing the sixth pole of his career.

-This would also mark Red Bull's last double elimination until the 2023 Singapore Grand Prix.